 In the end though, they do achieve a coming together, although in an astonishingly unusual and highly emotionally-charged way.
 Which I couldn’t possibly divulge, of course!

-The One of Us is available now at generous discount from Autharium.com here; from Amazon UK or Amazon US; and from other retailers soon.
+The One of Us is available from Amazon UK, Amazon US and other Amazons worldwide.